GNU

 GNU is also the project within which the free software concept originated.
 Richard Stallman, the founder of the project, views GNU as a "technical means to a social end".
 Relatedly, Lawrence Lessig states in his introduction to the second edition of Stallman's book Free Software, Free Society that in it Stallman has written about "the social aspects of software and how Free Software can create community and social justice".

 Name

 GNU is a recursive acronym for "GNU's Not Unix!", chosen because GNU's design is Unix-like, but differs from Unix by being free software and containing no Unix code.
 Stallman chose the name by using various plays on words, including the song "The Gnu".

 History

+Before the 1980s there existed a widespread practice of sharing software in ways similar to what is now considered free software where the participants are free to share copies of the software.
+Richard Stallman was a part of a group of developers at the MIT Artificial Intelligence Laboratory working on the Incompatible Timesharing System, an operating system which was effectively developed as what is now seen as free software.
+This community soon fell to ruin, however, as the PDP-10 platform which the operating system was developed for was discontinued.
+According to Stallman, what prompted him to start the GNU Project was having previously had an experience with Xerox refusing to give him access to the source code of a laser printer used at the MIT Lab, now with the realization that this community of sharing software would end and noticing the advancing spread of proprietary software which had undone the culture of sharing software that had previously existed, Richard Stallman refused to adapt by continuing with proprietary software, and he instead decided that with this skills as an operating systems programmer, he would begin the development of a new free software operating system and to recreate a community of sharing software that was lost, called GNU.

-Development of the GNU software was initiated by Richard Stallman while he worked at the MIT Artificial Intelligence Laboratory.
-It was called the GNU Project, and was publicly announced on September 27, 1983, on the net.unix-wizards and net.usoft newsgroups by Stallman.
-Software development began on January 5, 1984, when Stallman quit his job at the Lab so that they could not claim ownership or interfere with distributing GNU components as free software.
+Richard Stallman announced development of the GNU software on September 27, 1983, on the net.unix-wizards and net.usoft newsgroups.
+Software development work began on January 5, 1984, when Stallman quit his job at the Lab so that they could not claim ownership or interfere with distributing GNU components as free software.